 But why are there so many cats in Kotor?
 We turned to our guide book and we turned to Google but neither gave us a definitive answer.
 The most logical answer on the origin of cats in Kotor came from a woman working in the appropriately named shop ‘Cats of Kotor’.

 She explained that for centuries Kotor was a busy trading port – the exact history of the town is unknown but this ancient city is believed to be as old as the sea trade in the Adriatic.
 And with those ships came cats from all around the world.
-Clearly many of them got left behind and today Kotor not only has a very large kitty population, it has a very multicultural one!
+Clearly, many of them got left behind and today Kotor not only has a very large kitty population, but it also has a very multicultural one!

 Before long we found ourselves photographing Kotor’s kitties, something very out of character for us!
 Some of them were even quite cute.